ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_create_a_new_view.md

 # 📝 How We Create A New View

-A view in Roomy is a complete screen that users can navigate to.
+A view is a complete screen that users can navigate to.
 Each view follows our MVVM pattern and includes a view file, view model, arguments, and origin enum.
 Views are created using our custom script and then customized to fit the specific needs.

 # 🎯 Suggested Approach
 - [ ] Run the create_view script to generate the base files